-Generally, the connection settings are derived automatically as soon as the modem has
+Generally, the connection settings are derived automatically as soon as the modem has registered and the network provider has been found in our database.
+Otherwise, it will be required to configure the following settings manually:

-Parameter WWAN Connection Parameters Phone number The phone number to be dialed, for 3G+ connections this commonly refers to be 991#.
-For circuit-switched 2G connections you can enter the fixed phone number to be dialed in international format (e.g. +41xx).
+Parameter WWAN Connection Parameters Phone number The phone number to be dialed, for $3G+$ connections this commonly refers to be 991#.
+For circuit-switched 2G connections you can enter the fixed phone number to be dialed in international format (e.g. $+41xx$).
 Access point name The access point name (APN) being used Authentication The authentication scheme being used, if required this can be PAP or/and CHAP Username The user-name used for authentication Password The password used for authentication